crucerlabs/n8n-nodes-openai-structured-outputs/README.md

 ---

-_Created by Diego Sebastian Cruz Cervantes · MIT License_
+_Created by Crucerlabs · MIT License_